pseudorandomuser/pseudorandomuser.github.io/docs/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-heading: Personal website of Pit Jost
+heading: Nocturnal Networking Tales
 subheading: >-
-  This website is dedicated to showcasing my current and past projects, and to allow anyone who might be interested to easily get in touch with me.
+  This website is dedicated to pieces of literature mainly revolving around computer networking, carefully crafted at unspeakable times of night, showcasing my past and current projects .
 New content will arrive as I take on new endeavors.
-For further information, head over to the About Me section!
-# banner: "/assets/images/banners/home.png"
 ---